dpdani/cereggii/docs/examples/AtomicDict/reduce-average.md

 Threads would access those objects in a tight loop.
 We need to take care of that contention:

-1. instead of using the module-global `Random()` instance, we create one for each thread; and
+1. instead of using the module-global `Random()` instance, we create a new one for each thread; and
 2. instead of accessing the `values` list directly, we wrap it in a `ThreadHandle()`

-The `ThreadHandle()` provided by cereggii, is an object that mediates calls to a thread-shared object.
+The `ThreadHandle()` provided by cereggii is an object that mediates calls to a thread-shared object.
 This proxying of calls through the thread-local handle avoids implicit shared object contention.